social-sandbox/mastodon-sim/infrastructure/mastodon-on-aws/README.md

 ![Mastodon on AWS: Architecture](architecture.png)

-Check out our blog post [Mastodon on AWS: Host your own instance](https://cloudonaut.io/mastodon-on-aws/) for more details.
+Check out this blog post [Mastodon on AWS: Host your own instance](https://cloudonaut.io/mastodon-on-aws/) for more details.

 ## Prerequisites